hfour/h4bff/packages/frontend/README.md

 # The Frontend framework

-Provides tools for building pluggable frontned applications.
+Provides tools for building pluggable frontend applications.